mavryk-network/flexmasa/src/doc/daemons-upgrade.md

 Accessing Mavryk Software
 -------------------------------------------------------------------------------

-MavBox needs access to the Mavryk software.
+Mavbox needs access to the Mavryk software.
 In particular, the `daemons-upgrade` command requires the baker daemons, (`mavkit-baker-PtKathma`, `mavkit-baker-PtLimaPt`, `mavkit-baker-alpha`) depending on which protocol upgrade is being tested.

-An easy way to let MavBox find them is to add them to the `PATH`.
+An easy way to let Mavbox find them is to add them to the `PATH`.
 For instance, if all the Mavryk utilities have been build at `/path/to/mavkit-repo/`:

 ```